Pittsburgh Athletic Club: Championship era: 1899-1901

-The 1901–02 season is considered the first season whereby the league and its teams were recognized as professional.
+The 1901–02 season is considered the first season in which the league and its teams were recognized as professional.
 The first professional ice hockey league.
-To fill their team the Pittsburgh Athletic Club lured players from Canada with promises of high-paid employment and small cash incentives, which was around $30 a week.
+To fill the team, the Pittsburgh Athletic Club recruited players from Canada with promises of high-paid employment and small cash incentives of roughly $30 per week.
 Two of the players signed by the Pittsburgh Athletic Club were George Lamb and Bill Hamilton.

 In 1904, the Pittsburgh Athletic Club was captained by Alf Smith, a future Hall of Famer, who won four straight Stanley Cup titles as a player and coach with the Ottawa Silver Seven from 1903 to 1906.

 The WPHL and its teams lasted until the end of the 1903–04 season, when the league pulled their best players to field one Pittsburgh team, the Pittsburgh Professionals, to play in the International Professional Hockey League.

+In 1904–05, a re-formed PAC team played a handful of exhibition games, including a series against the Dawson City Nuggets.
+The Pittsburgh Post described this version of the team as made up of "interscholastic players, skate boys from the Garden and has-beens of former years".

 Revival and quick demise

 The WPHL, along with the Pittsburgh Athletic Club team was revived for the 1907–08 season.
-The team now featured several of Canada's top talent such as Albert Kerr, Ken Mallen, Garnet Sixsmith and Cyclone Taylor.
-However, the WPHL could no longer rely on salaries as novelty to attract Canadian talent, since professionalism had spread into Canada.
-Many players signed up, particularly since the WPHL played on Duquesne Garden's artificial ice and was not dependent on cold weather to provide a naturally frozen surface, however as winter began and Canadian rinks became available, the players would just flock north to teams closer to home.
-This jumping effected all of the league's teams.
+The team now featured several of Canada's top talent, including Albert Kerr, Ken Mallen, Garnet Sixsmith and Cyclone Taylor; however, the WPHL could no longer rely on salaries as novelty to attract Canadian talent, since professionalism had spread into Canada.
+Later on many of these players and their legacy would help start the NHL.
+Many players signed up, particularly since the WPHL played on Duquesne Garden's artificial ice and was not dependent on cold weather to provide a naturally frozen surface; however, as winter began and Canadian rinks became available, the players returned north to teams closer to home.
+This attrition affected all of the league's teams.
 The Pittsburgh Athletic Club itself saw the mid-season defections of stars like Cyclone Taylor and Con Corbeau to Canada.
 Finally, after the 1908–09 season the WPHL and the Pittsburgh Athletic Club team disbanded.